mehrwert/TYPO3-phpMyAdmin/CONTRIBUTING.md

 You need

-*   LAMP/MAMP/MNMP/your favorite Stack - with TYPO3 Versions 6.2 or 7.6
+*   LAMP/MAMP/MNMP/your favorite Stack - with TYPO3 Versions 8.7.x

 ## Links